National Parks & Wildlife Service

 - To support the independently chaired Peatlands Council.

 Further details and information on the above functions, together with current research projects, scientific publications, legislation, public consultations & notices are available on the dedicated website of the NPWS.
-We can also be contacted via email or by telephone (see Contact List below).
+We can also be contacted via email or by telephone (contact details in link below).